 In the past few years, we have witnessed the private sector entering the 3D Printing industry, using the technology to gain a more competitive edge with smaller series of production for the iterative development of their new spacecraft.
 They can build reliable, usable prototypes that allow them to optimize functionality while producing an entirely new class of efficient vehicles.

 As the cost of 3D printing keeps on falling, it will continue to make up a larger percentage of the final spaceship components.
-Here, we are looking into 3 private companies who are leveraging 3D printing to achieve significant improvements in weight, engine efficiency and rapidly customized design iterations.
+Here, we are looking into 3 private companies that are leveraging 3D printing to achieve significant improvements in weight, engine efficiency, and rapidly customized design iterations.

 Microlattice: Boeing uses 3D structure to revolutionize the weight of metal